vmstan/gravity-sync/README.md

 - If you'd like to know what version of the script you have running by running `./gravity-sync.sh version`
 - If the update script fails, make sure you did your original deployment via `git clone` and not a manual install.
 - If it doesn't kick off, you can manually execute a `git pull` while in the `gravity-sync` directory.

+If all else fails, delete the entire `gravity-sync` folder from your system and re-deploy.
+This will have no impact on your replicated databases.